The best Cyber Monday deals 2019

 Jump to deal categories below:

-US retailers like Walmart, Amazon, Best Buy and Target have given us several Cyber Monday deals to highlight already.
+Which Cyber Monday deals are we most excited about?
 The $229 iPad offer is at an absolutely jaw-dropping price, and a Withings smart scale for just $50 is a perfectly-priced guilt trip after a weekend of turkey eating.
+But enough appetite-whetting - on to the deals!

 The best Cyber Monday deals